FAQ

 A: Most professional face painters use water-activated face paints.

-Applied with a brush or sponge, water-activated face paints come in a huge variety of colours and 'rainbow' colour combinations.
+Applied with a brush or sponge, water-activated face paints come in a huge variety of individual colours as well as rainbow or multi colour combinations.

-The most popular Australian brands are TAG, Fusion, XO, Global, and Face Paints Australia.
+The most popular Australian-owned brands are TAG, Fusion, XO, Global, and Face Paints Australia.
+In fact, many of the world's most trusted face and body paint brands are Australian owned!

 Q: Is it ok to use normal paint on your face?

-Craft paints and traditional watercolour paints will itch, flake, and worse still - may contain toxic ingredients.
+Craft paints and other paint products will very likely itch, flake, and worse still - could contain toxic ingredients.
 Just don't do it.

 Instead, use a product that's been designed especially for face painting, not canvas or crafts.